JackFrancisD/pyApolloPhotosDownloader/README.md

 ## How to use it

 You need Python 3.x for any platform.
 Windows, OS X and Linux should all work.
 (I tested only on Debian.)

+You also need some file downloader that can load up a list of files to download like wget, curl or FDM for Windows.

 Download the script and just run it with `python3 pyApolloDL.py`